 We need to be bolder and aim higher.
 And we need to reflect our progressive commitment in legislative change, with a much higher age of criminal responsibility.

-The starting point should be discussion on raising it to 18, and we think the minimum age of criminal responsibility should be at least 16 in Scotland.
+The starting point should be discussion on raising it to 18, and the minimum age of criminal responsibility should be at least 16 in Scotland.

 What are some human rights concerns with the Age of Criminal Responsibility Act?

-Following the passage of the Age of Criminal Responsibility (Scotland) Act, the MACR in Scotland will rise from 8 to 12.
-We don’t know when this law will come into force.
+Following the passage of the Age of Criminal Responsibility (Scotland) Act, the MACR in Scotland will rise from eight to 12.

 In our briefing to MSPs ahead of the final debate around the Age of Criminal Responsibility Bill, we made our stance on this clear: